S3 / Client / put_bucket_encryption

 Specifies default encryption for a bucket using server-side encryption with different key options.

-Directory buckets - When you use this operation with a directory bucket, you must use path-style requests in the format https://s3express-control.region_code.amazonaws.com/bucket-name ``.
+Directory buckets - When you use this operation with a directory bucket, you must use path-style requests in the format https://s3express-control.region-code.amazonaws.com/bucket-name ``.
 Virtual-hosted-style requests aren't supported.
-Directory bucket names must be unique in the chosen Availability Zone.
-Bucket names must also follow the format ``bucket_base_name--az_id--x-s3 (for example, DOC-EXAMPLE-BUCKET--usw2-az1--x-s3).
+Directory bucket names must be unique in the chosen Zone (Availability Zone or Local Zone).
+Bucket names must also follow the format ``bucket-base-name--zone-id--x-s3 (for example, DOC-EXAMPLE-BUCKET--usw2-az1--x-s3).
 For information about bucket naming restrictions, see Directory bucket naming rules in the Amazon S3 User Guide

 • ContentMD5 (string) –